What is a Prior Authorization?

 - Whether the provider or recipient has overused or misused services

-What are Some Reasons why a PA is Denied?
+What are Some Reasons Why PA Requests are Denied?

-A health plan may deny a PA request if the provider did not document medical necessity.
-In addition, some providers are not familiar with submitting PA requests and the PA is submitted without all the necessary information.
-In rare cases, providers may tell you something is not covered if they don’t want to submit a PA or if the first PA was denied.
+A health plan or Medicaid may deny a PA request if the provider did not document that it’s medically necessary.
+In other instances, providers who are not familiar with completing PA requests may submit them without all the necessary information.
+In rare cases, providers might say that something is not covered if they don’t want to submit a PA or if the first PA was denied.

-When reviewing a PA, a health plan or Medicaid will likely request a copy of your child’s IEP to see if your child is already receiving the same therapy or services being requested.
-Wisconsin Medicaid will not cover a service that is already being provided at school or should be provided at school.
-This is especially true because often the school bills Medicaid for the services at school as well!
+When reviewing a PA request for therapy services, Medicaid will likely request a copy of the school IEP to see if your child is already receiving the same therapies or services at school.
+Medicaid will not cover a service that is already being provided at school or should be provided at school.
+This is especially true because schools bills Medicaid for the therapy services.

-If the PA is for therapy services, a family can work with the provider to make sure the therapy goals are related to functioning at home and in the community and not education related.
-To learn more, see our resource called “school-based and community-based therapy services” in our “Did You Know?
-Now You Know!” training.
+If the PA is for therapy services, a family can work with the provider to make sure the therapy goals are related to functioning at home and in the community and not education or school related.